evhub/coconut/DOCS.md

 ### IPython/Jupyter Support

-If you prefer [IPython](http://ipython.org/) (the python kernel for the [Jupyter](http://jupyter.org/) framework) to the normal Python shell, Coconut can be used as a Jupyter kernel or IPython extension.
+If you prefer [IPython](http://ipython.org/) (the Python kernel for the [Jupyter](http://jupyter.org/) framework) to the normal Python shell, Coconut can be used as a Jupyter kernel or IPython extension.

 #### Kernel